 Abnormal Menstrual Bleeding

-Abnormal Uterine Bleeding can occur as a result of many different types
+Abnormal Uterine Bleeding can occur as a result of many different types of conditions:

 - Hormonal imbalances